 A legal separation is an agreement in which both parties decide to live apart while remaining legally married.
 Couples may choose this route for a few reasons.
 Some are very religious and opposed to divorce on religious grounds.
 Others want to avoid divorce to leave the door open to reunite in the future.
 Regardless of your reason, the Salt Lake City legal separation attorneys at Nelson, Taylor & Associates can guide you through the process.

 How Do You Get Legally Separated in Utah?

 In some cases, both parties agree to the legal separation and the situation is amicable.
 However, there are other situations when a court order is necessary to resolve issues.
-During a legal separation, a variety of issues may arise that require the advice of an experienced family law attorney.
+During a legal separation, a variety of issues may arise that require the advice of an experienced Salt Lake City legal separation attorney.

-During a legal separation, decisions must be made regarding:
+During a legal separation in Utah, decisions must be made regarding: